 - Units are automatically copied and sorted into convenient groups (see natu.groups).

-- Rationalized or unrationalized unit systems can be represented.
+- Rationalized and unrationalized unit systems are supported.

 - Modules are provided as drop-in quantity-aware replacements for math and numpy.

 - There are no external dependencies.
 Only the Python Standard Library is required; numpy is optional.